Renaissance architecture of Toulouse: Hôtel de Bernuy

 From Burgos to Toulouse at the end of the 15th century to enter the woad trade, Jean de Bernuy succeeded so well that in 1502 he launched the first building campaign of his townhouse, notably erecting the fine Gothic stair-tower.
 Between 1520 and 1536 a second campaign went to architect Louis Privat, who developed Renaissance vocabulary abundantly in a second court, achieving, in historian Paul Mesplé’s words, “a union of Spain, Italy and the Loire under the Toulouse sky”.

 The stone Renaissance court is dominated by an extraordinary lowered vault, a real tour de force, whose coffering ribs and pendant roses are strictly vertical rather than following the vault’s curve.

 Inspired by Italy and the Loire, the long candelabrum-columns omnipresent in the honor court also recall models in Medidas del romano by Spanish architect Diego de Sagredo (1526; French 1536).
 They lend exceptional monumentality to the court, whose upper gallery presents, for the first time in Toulouse, Corinthian columns whose design is taken from a treatise.

-Considered a magnificent witness to the Renaissance’s introduction in Toulouse and a symbol of the city’s opulence, this court has been partially reproduced at the Cité de l’architecture et du patrimoine to illustrate Early Renaissance style in France.
+Considered a witness to the Renaissance’s introduction in Toulouse and a symbol of the city’s opulence, this court has been partially reproduced at the Cité de l’architecture et du patrimoine to illustrate Early Renaissance style in France.